 |Upper & Lower Wacker Drive on the Chicago River.|

-The raising of Chicago streets began in 1858, when streets and buildings were raised between four and seven feet above their former elevation, just a few feet above lake level which was constantly muddy.
+The raising of Chicago streets out of the mud began in 1858 when streets and buildings were raised between four and seven feet above their former elevation, just a few feet above the constantly muddy lake level.
 The higher elevation allowed for sewers and proper drainage.

 However, this did not produce any two-level streets; the first of those was Michigan Avenue in the late 1910s.
 When the Illinois Center development was built on the east side of downtown, a new upper level was built, making most streets in that area three levels.

 After about 1890, special interest groups, including recreational bicyclists, farmers delivering harvested crops to market, and motorists, began to mount support for concrete paving to replace the previously common dirt roads.
 Public road planning in Chicago began in 1910 when the Chicago Plan Commission was created to implement Daniel Burnham and Edward Bennett's plan.

 The double-decked portion of Wabash Avenue north of the Chicago River was built in 1930, in conjunction with the single-level Wabash Avenue Bridge.

 Compiled by Neil Gale, Ph.D.